-Compared to the rest of the Phoenix Metropolitan Area market, the Booker T. Washington submarket has more expensive rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Phoenix Metropolitan Area market, the Booker T. Washington submarket has higher rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 3 listings have come on the market, which means new listings are probably leasing quickly.
+In the last 90 days, 3 listings have been listed, which means leases are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 4,630 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this region are around 1 floors.
+Even though the median size is 4,630 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this area are around 2 stories.
 Most buildings in this region were built in 1982 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Education is the dominant industry in this area.
+Education is the dominant industry in this region.
 Commute by public transit is the most popular way to get to work amongst Booker T. Washington residents.
-Commuting around 20 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting approximately 20 minutes a day is the norm for those who opt to reside in this part of town.